Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Introduction

-Researchers developed joint frailty models (JFMs) to address these issues.
-Originally proposed in 2004 \cite{Liu2004-br} and extended in 2007 \cite{Rondeau2007-ef}, JFMs account for unobserved heterogeneity and the recurrence-death association by assuming that, conditionally on a latent frailty and on observed covariates, the recurrent and terminal processes are independent.
+In this context of recurrent events and terminal event, we want to compare two methods that seem well suited to address these problems, but target two different estimands.
+The first one is the joint frailty model (JFM), which provides component-specific hazard ratios for the recurrent and terminal event processes, for each covariate of interest.
+Originally proposed in 2004 \cite{Liu2004-br} and extended in 2007 \cite{Rondeau2007-ef}, JFMs account for both unobserved heterogeneity and informative censoring by death through the joint modeling of recurrent events and the terminal event, linked via shared frailty.
 Model-based, it specifies hazard functions for the recurrent events and for the terminal event while introducing a shared patient-level frailty term to induce dependence between them \cite{Liu2004-br,Rondeau2007-ef}.
-This approach yields familiar estimands such as hazard ratios for treatment or covariate effects on each type of event, and one can implement it semiparametrically (e.g., with splines or piecewise functions) or parametrically (e.g., Weibull) \cite{Krol2017-gs, Rondeau2007-ef}.
-JFMs have been successfully applied in medical contexts like oncology to jointly model, for instance, tumor relapses and death \cite{Rondeau2007-ef}.
-A limitation is that the interpretation of random effects and subject-specific hazard ratios can be more nuanced than that of ordinary survival models.
+This approach yields familiar estimands such as hazard ratios for treatment or covariate effects, which can be estimated semiparametrically (e.g., Breslow-type estimators \cite{Liu2004-br}, M-splines \cite{Krol2017-gs, Rondeau2007-ef}) or parametrically (e.g., Weibull \cite{Krol2017-gs}), and is implemented in the R package \texttt{frailtypack} \cite{Krol2017-gs}JFMs have been successfully applied in medical contexts like oncology to jointly model, for instance, tumor relapses and death \cite{Rondeau2007-ef}.
+A limitation is that the interpretation of random effects and subject-specific hazard ratios can be more nuanced than that of standard approaches such as a Cox model.